hanguyentieuyen/hanguyentieuyen/hayen.md

 </div>

 #### 🙋🏻‍♂️ About me
 Frontend Developer has nearly 2 years of experience.
 Willing to learn about new web technologies, especially interested in Frontend technology.
+I'm also adding BE skills to help me achieve my long-term goal of becoming a Web developer in the next few years.

 #### 💻 Skill/Tools